williamchenjun/williamchenjun/README.md

 I haven't had the chance to work on any big individual projects outside of the academic environment yet.
 However, some of the projects I have worked on are:
 - :busts_in_silhouette: U.S. 2016 Election Statistics (BSc)
 - :bust_in_silhouette: Random Matrix Theory and The Riemann Hypothesis (BSc)
-- :bust_in_silhouette: Disproportionality in Stop and Search Action in London (MSc - In progress)
+- :bust_in_silhouette: Disproportionality in Stop and Search Action in London (MSc)

 I am always open to new acquaintances so feel free to contact me on the socials linked on my profile!